powerbarrusa/warmup_DOMflashlight/README.md

 ### Instructions

-1.)
-Fork and clone this repo to get started.
+1. Fork and clone this repo to get started.
-2.)
-Read the Syntax, Methods, and Examples section of  [this.](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)
+2. Read the Usage Notes "The event listener callback" and the Examples section of [this.](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
-This project comes with the <html> you need so you can focus on Javascript.
+3. Read the Syntax, Methods, and Examples section of  [this.](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)

 ### Terms To Know